-The Plan set forth in this document is designed to mobilize the University's resources rapidly and efficiently, both personnel and equipment, to meet an emergency that may confront MSU, Mankato.
+The Plan set forth in this document is designed to rapidly and efficiently mobilize the University's resources, both personnel and equipment, to meet an emergency that may confront MSU, Mankato.
 The effectiveness of this Plan is dependent upon the full and rapid response of all personnel.
 In the event that the University is faced with an emergency, the Emergency Operations Chief, or designee, acting under the guidelines of this Plan, is authorized to implement those measures necessary to prepare for an emergency to minimize loss; to react to the emergency to save lives and property; and, in order recover rapidly, to minimize disruption of normal activity.
 Each member of the University community who has a part in these important tasks will give this matter his or her full and complete attention and support.

-Dr. Edward Inch, President Minnesota State University, Mankato Date:
+Dr. David Jones//Vice/President Student Affairs & Enrollment Management Minnesota State University, Mankato